-Recommended Coworking Spaces in Maseru and nearby
+Top Coworking Spaces in Maseru and Nearby

-Recent Reviews in Maseru
+Recent Reviews of Shared Office Space in Maseru

 Perched on the Caledon River on the Lesotho-South Africa border, Maseru is the capital of Lesotho, a landlocked country totally wrapped around by South Africa.
 A border post at the Maseru Bridge, which crosses the Mohokare River, connects the 2 countries.
 It's snuggled into a shallow valley at the foot of the Hlabeng-Sa-Likhama foothills of the Maloti Mountains.
 Originally established as a police camp, it wasn't until the country became a British protectorate in 1869 that it became the capital city until 1871 when it was transferred to the Cape Colony.
 In 1966 when Lesotho gained its independence, Maseru regained its title as "capital".
 The city enjoys a subtropical highland climate of warm and rainy summers with cool to cold dry winters.
 There are about 330,760 residents in Maseru with a large number of female entrepreneurs involved in the "Lionesses of Africa" community group supporting and inspiring other inventive souls at networking events and in coworking venues.